 2) Hospital liability for associates

 Associates are defined as people who provide a service to patients on hospital premises, but who are employed and paid by a private company.
-Many private doctors have privileges to treat patients, perform surgery, administer diagnostics tests, etc. on hospital premises, but are not technically employed by the hospital itself (see below).
+Many private doctors have privileges to treat patients, perform surgery, administer diagnostics tests, etc. on hospital premises, but are not technically employed by the hospital.

 Other examples include paramedics, private janitorial and maintenance companies, and others who are employed by an independent source but provide a direct service to the hospital.

-An injury or wrongful death due to hospital negligence is referred to as medical malpractice.
-To pursue a medical malpractice claim against the hospital, you will first have to meet a “burden of proof.”
-This burden includes five legal elements:
+An injury or wrongful death due to hospital negligence is known as medical malpractice.
+To build a strong medical malpractice claim against the hospital, you and your attorney with have to prove:

 - The hospital had a duty of care to protect you from undue harm, injury or death.

 - The hospital deviated from, or “breached,” that duty of care.

 - As a result of the deviation, you were unduly harmed.

 - The deviation was, in and of itself, the direct and proximate cause of the harm.